 That brings us neatly to the body of the essay.
 This is where your college essay topic is unpacked, expanded on, and explored.
 You should cover two or three main points – don’t overstuff this section.
 Whatever you set up in the opener becomes the bulk of your material.
 Do showcase at least two major elements of yourself here – give the impression of being well-rounded and having many qualities, even though you’re only touching on a couple of them.

 Finally, conclude your essay by fulfilling the expectations of the opening paragraph.
-Your goal here is to conclude in such a way that the admissions committee wants to hear more, which means they will invite you to the next step in the admissions process, and then you just have to worry about how to prepare for a college interview.
+Your goal here is to conclude in such a way that the admissions committee wants to hear more, which means they will invite you to the next step in the admissions process, and then you just have to worry about college interview prep.

 Working on your Common App essay or personal statement too?
 Check out this video for tips: